 Most of the used Chinese copy of the Honda Win motorbikes have bad idling due to many problems of engine, carburettor and electrical system.
 This affects the acceleration and performance of the bike.
 It’s not easy nor simple to fix the problem because it’s the quality of a Chinese copy, not just the carburettor!
 Imagine what would happen when you try to overtake other vehicles like buses or trucks?
 If you value your life for just around 300$US then go for it, we have no comment.

 This crap is responsible for a fall in tourist number to Vietnam over the past few years.
 After all, it’s the Vietnamese sellers, not the tourists.
 Nobody is happy in the end, you get what you pay for.

 Before you read a real experience from a tourist like you below, above is a photo of our own experience that we would like to share.
 This happened when we rented a Chinese Win from a restaurant owner back in October 2008 when one of our bikes broke down.
 Our guide was riding down a hill near Sapa and the rear brake hub broke and locked the wheel.
 He almost lost his life and this is the only time we tried a Chinese Win, never again!

 Vietnam is not a place for beginners, so please consider a touring bike as your feet!
 Below is a copy of a thread on a forum that you can see in full details here.
 That’s Chris’ experience and I below = Chris.
 We only added some updated information, photos or our reviews.
 This came from a tourist with his real experience and should be very clear about a Chinese copy of the Honda Win.
 Let the truth speaks itself.

 A Real Experience From A Tourist Like You

-Many bikes shops try to sell second hand Wins and they not just give you an unsafe bike but make money on you (while you think you save money)!
+Many bikes shops try to sell second-hand Wins and they do not just give you an unsafe bike but make money on you (while you think you save money)!
 Then when you resell it to another tourist they will be the next person to pay.
 Is this what you really want?